Icenium/icenium-cli/README.md

-Cross-Platform Command-Line Interface for Telerik AppBuilder
+Command-Line Interface for Telerik AppBuilder
 ===========

 *Build and publish iOS and Android hybrid apps using a single pure HTML5, CSS, and JavaScript code base*